-This degree scheme offer more flexibility than our IBMS-accredited Biomedical Science degree, with the added possibility of completing a four-year integrated Masters degree, subject to peer competition and an overall performance equivalent to upper second class.
-It is aimed at those with a broad interest in human life processes and disease.
-They involve the study of subjects such as biochemistry, cell biology, genetics and physiology which are at the heart of modern medical and health research.
+You will study biochemistry, cell biology, genetics and physiology - which are at the heart of modern medical and health research.
 These subjects are taught with a particular emphasis on the molecules and mechanisms fundamental to life processes and how these are disrupted by disease.

-You’ll begin your degree with the study of 15 wide-ranging compulsory modules, including Biomedical Science in Practice, Infection and Immunity and Protein Biochemistry.
+In your first year, you will gain a through grounding in the general areas of Biomedicine through the study of 15 wide-ranging compulsory modules, including Biomedical Science in Practice, Infection and Immunity, and Protein Biochemistry.

 You will spend your second year at a university in North America, Canada or Australasia.
 You will study modules which have been approved by Lancaster University to ensure that you are prepared for the modules you will take when you return to Lancaster.
 Overseas study can broaden your horizon, build your confidence, offer a different perspective on your subject, and can make you stand out from the crowd in a competitive job market.

 Returning to Lancaster University for your third year, you will study a small number or core modules such as Cancer and Medical Genetics.
 You will then select your remaining modules from a wide range of options including: Biology of Aging, Clinical Immunology, and Tropical Diseases.